CoMakery/virtue-dao/README.md

 * Perseveres to the end in any enterprise begun
 * Conscientiously uses funds granted from the Virtue DAO towards the DAOs mission

+## The EnDAOment

+To support the allies of the DAO, patrons can deposit funds using Compound.finance and rDAI.
+The underlying DAI stable coin is then lent out to borrowers.
+The interest from the loans is then used to fund the Virtue DAO allies on an ongoing basis.
+You can imagine this is similar to a credit union where the loan interest is dedicated to a social purpose.

 # Virtue DAO Use Cases

-## Ally Recognizes Another Allies Virtue by Awarding Virtue Tokens
+## Ally Recognizes Another Ally's Virtue by Awarding Them Virtue Tokens

 1. A initial ally or person with virtue receives virtue tokens over time to award to other allies
 2. They award the tokens to other allies who's virtue they recognize